Farseer-NMR/FarSeer-NMR/README.md

 Before running Farseer-NMR, please read carefully the [Installation](https://joaomcteixeira.github.io/FarSeer-NMR/#installation) section.

-There are two ways to run Farseer-NMR: using the fully featured graphical user interface (GUI) or directly in a ```Terminal``` emulator.
-There are no advantages to running Farseer-NMR directly on the command line, rather than using the GUI version.
-All released features can be configured using the GUI; only under development features are kept solely in the Core (terminal version) and can be accessed (if available) by direct editing the JSON config file.

-We **strongly** advise users to run the GUI version.

-### Using the GUI

-1. Run Farseer-NMR GUI version:
+1. To run Farseer-NMR:
 ```
 ./run_farseer.sh
 ```

 ### Running without the GUI

-_If you reading this section we assume you are an advanced user, so we skip any further instructions._
+A Farseer-NMR calculation can be run directly from a previously setup folder and from a previously configured `config` file. we advise that only advanced users use this feature and, even for those users, we see no advantage in not using the GUI version because all released features can be configured using the GUI.
+Only under development features are kept solely in the Core version, these can be accessed (if available) by manually edit of the JSON config file.

 ```
 python <path_to>/farseemain.py <CALCULATION_FOLDER> <CONFIG.JSON>
 ```

-where ```CALCULATION_FOLDER``` is the folder containing the hierarchical ```spectra/``` folder.
-The GUI will create the ```spectra/``` folder for you automatically, whereas to run Farseer-NMR via the terminal you have to create it yourself or use a previously created one, this includes ```peaklists.csv``` files and also FASTA files or of any other kind necessary for the calculation to run.
+where ```CALCULATION_FOLDER``` is the folder containing the hierarchical ```spectra/``` folder (see Documentation Manual).
+Whereas the GUI will create the ```spectra/``` folder for you automatically, to run Farseer-NMR from the Core you have to create this folder yourself or use a previously created one, containing the ```peaklists.csv``` files and also FASTA files or of any other necessary files.

-## Advanced considerations on the CONFIG file

 The ```CONFIG.JSON``` is any config file saved by the GUI, having or not information on the peaklist experimental tree.
 It is possible to change the calculation settings manually by editing the ```.json``` configuration file or loading your configuration via GUI and set it up there, you can also take as initial template the ```defaulf_config.json``` provided in the repository.
-But consider, unless you are developing new features, we don't see a point in doing this rather than using the GUI. :-P

 ## Documentation